 As you can see, the main differences between the areas regard driving at night (not allowed in New York City or on Long Island) and in New York City the vehicle must have dual controls.
 Permits in New York are valid for approximately five years, and you must be 16 to apply.

-What are some common violations when driving with a permit in New York?
+What are the penalties when driving with a permit in New York?

 If you get caught breaking the restrictions of your permit or other moving violations, the penalties can be severe.